attestate/eth-fun/readme.md

 All the options in filterObject are optional.
 For more details, see [_Open Ethereum Documentation_](https://openethereum.github.io/JSONRPC-eth-module#eth_getlogs).

-See, https://ethereum.stackexchange.com/a/12951 for information about events and how to filter them using topics.
+See, [Ethereum's StackExchange](https://ethereum.stackexchange.com/a/12951) for information about events and how to filter them using topics.

 ```js
 import { getLogs } from "eth-fun";